Ash Gourd / Winter Melon, whole and cut

 Long Opo Gourd whole and cut [Opo Squash, Calabash (U.S.); Upo (Filipino); Dudhi, Lauki, Sorakaya (India); Yugao, Kampyo (Japan); Po gua (Canton); Kwa kawa, Hu gua (China); Cucuzzi, Cucuzza (Italy); Bau (Viet); Bu (Burma), Bu nyunt (young shoots (Burma); Mak nam (Laos); Lagenaria siceraria]

-This gourd comes in many shapes and sizes from long and snake like to spherical but the form pictured is the one common in Southern California markets.
+Bottle Gourds come in many shapes an sizes, but this is the one common in Southern California markets.
 They will grow much larger but they get very bitter when more mature.
 Eventually the shell hardens and the gourd becomes hollow and may be used as a container or carved decoratively.

 Young shoots and leaves are also edible.
 Dried strips of the gourd called Kampyo are important in Japan and often used as edible bindings to hold other ingredients together.
 Details and Cooking.